-Meeting Date: December 15, 2020 Title: 180 Kent St. Lease - Innovation Cluster Description: One-year tenancy with Innovation Cluster - Peterbourgh and the Kawarthas - tenant to pay rent in the form of small business counselling services (payment in kind) and City landlord to pay utilities Author and Title: Robyn Carlson - City Solicitor Recommendati ons: • 20-027, 180 Kent St. Lease - Innovation Cluster - I the Kawartha, be received; and Peterborough and the Kawartha, be received; and That the Mayor and Clerk be authorized to execute the Lease Agreement attached as Appendix A on behalf of the Corporation of the City of Kawartha Lakes, being a Lease Agreement with the Innovation Cluster - Peterborough and the Kawarthas.
-Department Head: Financial/Legal/HR/Other: Chief Administrative Officer:
+Meeting Date: December 15, 2020 Title: 180 Kent St. Lease - Innovation Cluster Description: One-year tenancy with Innovation Cluster - Peterbourgh and the Kawarthas - tenant to pay rent in the form of small business counselling services (payment in kind) and City landlord to pay utilities Author and Title: Robyn Carlson - City Solicitor Recommendation ons: That Report RS2020-027, 180 Kent St. Lease - Innovation Cluster - Peterborough and the Kawartha, be received; and attached as Append d Clerk be authorized to execute the Lease Agreement dix A on behalf of the Corporation of the City of Kawartha se Agreement with the Innovation Cluster - Peterborough and Department Head: Financial/Legal/HR/Other: Chief Administrati ve Officer: